F1's are not your average Ducati

 Contrary to every road test I have ever read, the clutch on my 1985 model is definitely a "dry type" - I've had it apart.
 The bike is bog standard, which suggests the journo's got it wrong.

-The prototype F1 reviewed in Australia closely followed the Pantah 650 and had a cable operated wet clutch - but all production models were fitted with a hydraulic dry type.
+The prototype F1 reviewed in Australia closely followed the Pantah 650 and had a cable operated wet clutch.
+A few wet clutch units may have gone to Japan, but all other production models were fitted with a hydraulic dry type.

 The outrageous colour scheme is an egomaniacs delight, so be prepared for lots of ogling.